“My husband was supposed to be home after work and he was late. I called a few times. No answer.

 In the first week, I knew after reading Scripture that God wanted me to wait on Him to do the work in Josh, and as I waited, to not repay evil.

 I couldn’t change Josh’s heart.
 I’m not a heart changer, but Jesus IS.
 All that He wanted for me to do was wait on Him, stay close to Him, and trust Him in every next step.
-He never promised that He would bring Josh home or that I would ever get my husband back, and it if never happened, God would still be good…but I knew from His word that He was for me and that He was for our covenant marriage.
+He never promised He would bring Josh home or I would ever get my husband back, and it if never happened, God would still be good… but I knew from His word He was for me and He was for our covenant marriage.
 Josh had broken the covenant, but I hadn’t.
 I would wait it out.

 God is serious about covenant.
 A marriage covenant is not just a promise as long as we feel it or as long as it works for both parties.
 It is a promise to stick with it even when it’s not working, even when people fail terribly.